DioxusLabs/dioxus/packages/permissions/plan.md

 # Permission Manager System with Linker-Based Collection

+## Status: IMPLEMENTED ✓

+The permission system has been successfully implemented with a simplified architecture focused on mobile-geolocation use cases.

 ## Overview

-Build a standalone permission management system inspired by Manganis that uses linker sections to collect permissions declared throughout the codebase and embed them into the binary.
-The system focuses on core functionality without CLI integration, making it ready for future build tool integration.
+A linker-based permission management system that embeds permission declarations into binaries for extraction by build tools.
+The system is integrated with Dioxus CLI for automatic manifest injection on mobile platforms.

 ## Architecture

-Three interconnected packages mirroring Manganis structure:
+Three interconnected packages:

-1. **permissions-core** - Core types, platform mappings, serialization
+1. **permissions-core** - Core types, platform mappings, serialization (IMPLEMENTED)
-2. **permissions-macro** - Procedural macro with linker section generation
+2. **permissions-macro** - Procedural macro with linker section generation (IMPLEMENTED)
-3. **permissions** - Public API crate
+3. **permissions** - Public API crate (IMPLEMENTED)

+### What Was Built

+✅ Core permission types with const-serialize support
+✅ Macro for embedding permissions as linker symbols
+✅ Platform-specific permission mappings (Android, iOS, macOS, etc.)
+✅ CLI integration for extracting permissions and injecting into manifests
+✅ Mobile-geolocation integration demonstrating usage

+### What Was Removed

+❌ Empty permissions-android and permissions-ios packages (not needed)
+❌ Verbose console logging in permission extraction
+❌ Hardcoded permissions in templates

 ## Cross-Platform Permission Architecture